Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   Number of times the action execution must be retried after error.
 This setting depends on the transition and is usually preconfigured.
 In the current version, this value can be modified in the *Import JSON* window, see [Import JSON](./02a_Workflows.md#import-json).

 - *Queue type*
   Queue type assigned to the action.
 By default, the *Default* queue type is assigned.
-For detailed information about configuring queue types, see [Configure the queue types](../Integration/01_ConfigureQueueTypes.md).

-  > [Info] A different queue type can be selected by editing an action in the workflow editor, see [Edit an action](../Operation/01_ManageWorkflows.md#edit-an-action).
+  > [Info] A different queue type can be selected by editing an action in the workflow editor.

 - *Defer until*
   Next point in time when the action is being tried.
 This setting depends on the action and is not available in all actions.